WOT Services

+Its website user interface is available in six languages, namely, English, French, German, Japanese, Portuguese and Russian.
+Its website uses machine translation on the domain name scorecard webpages for logged-in users/commenters.

 History

 WOT Services was founded in 2006 by Sami Tolvanen and Timo Ala-Kleemola, who wrote the MyWOT software as post-graduates at the Tampere University of Technology in Finland.
 They launched the service officially in 2007, with Esa Suurio as CEO.
 Suurio was replaced in November 2009, and both founders left the company in 2014.

 In 2009, MySQL founder Michael Widenius invested in WOT Services and became a member of the board of directors.
 WOT Services is no longer a portfolio company of Widenius's venture capital firm, OpenOcean.vc.
-In February 2016, WOT Services changed its name to TOW Software.

-WOT Services has partnerships with Mail.ru, Facebook, hpHosts, LegitScript, Panda Security, Phishtank, GlobalSign and TRUSTe.
+WOT Services has partnerships with Mail.ru, Facebook, hpHosts, Legit Script, Panda Security, Phish tank, GlobalSign and TRUSTe.

 By November 2013, WOT Services had over 100 million downloads.